AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/auto-uuid-filenames.md

 >[!NOTE]
 >
 > When this option is turned on, authors will not see the option to specify the file name while creating a new topic or map file.
-A new topic or map file can be created from the Assets UI and the Web Editor.
+A new topic or map file can be created from the Assets UI and the Editor.

 >[!TAB On-Premise]